The average press release gets ignored by 99% of journalists.

 This is one of the biggest rookie mistakes a media relations specialist can make.
 They jump right in and start emailing Live Wire and Buzzfeed, completely forgetting about the small but influential blogs.

-You see, even top journalists need their sources.
+Even top journalists need sources.
 More often than not, these sources are smaller, niche-specific blogs that are experts in their field.

 For example, here’s TechCrunch with a “hat tip” to Android Beat: